 In practice, it isn’t quite that simple.
 For one, the Doppler shift is a measure of the motion of the star’s surface, and while a wobble of the star itself is one way for that to occur, other effects such as solar flares can give Doppler effects as well.
 Then there is the fact that there are likely multiple planets, which means there are multiple wobble effects in your signal.
 The Doppler measurement only gives us the motion of the star toward and away from us, so if the planetary orbits are at an angle relative to us, the star’s wobble is also at an angle, but we can’t directly see that.
 Plus the wobbles due to planets are generally quite small, so all the random noise can give the appearance of a planetary signal when there isn’t one.
 To rule out the false signals you have to test whether the planets you think you’ve found have stable orbits.
 That means you have to simulate the star system to see if the planets stay in their same general orbit.

 So to find the planetary signals, you have to do some pretty complex statistical analysis.
-For example, the figure above is a plot of the Baysean periodograms for the seven planets in the system.
-Where each of the periodograms has the largest spike is a likely planet, and the larger the spike the more strongly the data confirms the planet.
+For example, the figure here is a plot of the Baysean periodograms for the seven planets in the system.1 Where each of the periodograms has the largest spike is a likely planet, and the larger the spike the more strongly the data confirms the planet.
 As you can see, the locations of the first six planets are pretty clear.
 The seventh one is a bit iffy, but the researchers counted it because it is a signal in a stable location for the system.
 In other words, assuming the other six planets exist, then the orbit of this seventh planet would be stable.
 If it were in an unstable orbit they wouldn’t have counted it.

 Once the likely planets are determined, you can then go back and determine things like the shape and inclination of the planetary orbits, as well as their likely masses.
 These planets are all quite close to their star.
 Six of them are closer to the star than Mercury is to our Sun.
 But since Gliese 667C is a red dwarf, the habitable zone is also quite close to the star.